 Congenital heart disease (also called congenital heart defect) refers to an abnormality in the structure of the heart that occurs while the fetus is developing in the uterus.
 The word “congenital” means the defect exists at birth.
 The most common type of birth defect, congenital heart defect may affect approximately one in 100 children.
 Symptoms may appear at birth, during childhood, or not until adulthood.

-Physicians affiliated with the Children’s Heart Institute at Children’s Memorial Hermann Hospital provide care for infants and children with congenital heart disease.
+Physicians affiliated with the Children’s Heart Center at Children’s Memorial Hermann Hospital provide care for infants and children with congenital heart disease.

 In the majority of people with congenital heart disease, the cause is unknown.
 There are some risk factors associated with an increased chance of having congenital heart disease:

 - Genetic or chromosomal abnormalities in the child, such as Down syndrome

 - Taking certain medications, alcohol or drug abuse, or smoking during pregnancy

 - A maternal viral infection, such as rubella (German measles) in the first trimester of pregnancy

 - If a parent or sibling has a congenital heart defect, the risk of having congenital heart disease may double